Krishna-1605/my-Python-exercises/feedback_review_exercises.md

 These exercises are designed based on the concepts practiced in this repository.
 Each project combines multiple Python fundamentals to create practical, real-world applications.

 ---
+these exercises are addressed in project1.py, project2.py, project3.py,

 ## Exercise 1: Student Grade Management System